jasdeep06/Udacity-Traffic-Sign-Classifier/readme.md

 | Very low	      			| Double curve					 				|
 | Very low			    | Pedestrians      							|

-For the third image, the model is very sure that this is a Road Work sign (probability of 0.88), and the image does contain a stop sign.
+For the third image, the model is very sure that this is a Road Work sign (probability of 0.88), and the image does contain a Road Work  sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|